 Making Pinball Machines Accept The New £1 Coins?
 Posted 25th April 2017 by by deeperblue With over £45 million worth of fake £1 coins currently circulating in the UK, forgery can be an expensive business for arcade owners.
 Enter: the new 12-sided bimetallic coin, based on the old predecimal ‘thruppenny bit’ and supposedly one of the hardest coins in the world to forge thanks to a built-in ‘hidden high security feature’ intended to protect it from counterfeiting in the future.
 And while a more secure coin is certainly welcome, it comes at a price: all machines using coin mechanisms will need to be taken apart and adapted in order to accept the new coins.
 Royal Mint came right out and said it: the switch could potentially cost the country up to £20 million, and the body is urging businesses everywhere to get ready now or risk problems later.
 It’s not just pinball machine and vintage video game slots that will need changing, every self-service checkout, vending machine and parking ticket meter across the UK will be affected.
 Does the situation sound familiar?
 That’s probably because it is!
 Just five years ago, businesses were faced with exactly the same dilemma following the introduction of the new 5p and 10p coins in 2012.
 Those who frequented amusement arcades in the ‘60s and ‘70s may remember that the coins were judged by size rather than weight, so thrifty gamers could use a certain size of washer to dupe the machine and get a free game.
 It was because of this that game manufacturers started fitting magnets into the mechanisms to catch the fakes—so it’s hardly surprising that the newly magnetic steel coins didn’t go down too well with arcade owners.
 It may be a more secure solution in the long run, but it’s small businesses who are likely to suffer initially as they struggle to keep up with the government’s changes; arcades specialising in retro gamester already expecting to take the biggest hit.
 But is it really worth it?
 In the long term, absolutely.
 The new resistance to counterfeit coins will undoubtedly outweigh the cost of changing the slots—and with Pinball Heaven’s own in-house coin mechanism conversion service, bringing your machines up-to-date couldn’t be easier.
 We’re here to help make sure you’re prepared for the introduction of the new £1 coin on 28th March.
 We can convert your C220, C120 and SR3 pinball machine coin mechanisms in just 24 hours after receiving your parts.
 This covers almost all Stern, Jersey Jack, Bally and Williams machines currently being played in the UK.
 Although both the old and new coins will co-circulate for a time, by mid-October this year the old coin will be completely demonetised—so act fast!
-Select a mechanism type and order your conversion in a matter of minutes by clicking here.
-If you want to find details about the rest of the services we offer, you can find those here.
+Select a mechanism type and order your pound conversion mechanism for pinball machines today.
+Click here to find details about the rest of the pinball repair services we offer.
 You can also like us on Facebook or follow us on Twitter to find out the latest in pinball news and releases.
 One Comment gkpattison November 13th, 2018 I have an Addams Family pinball and the label on the coin mech says it is a C230.
 Are you able to convert this model?
 Log in to Reply Leave a Reply Cancel replyYou must be logged in to post a comment.